NickDBortz/CS436Project/README.md

 ## Overview

 This is a program is a training script for training a language model to replicate some desired type of data.
-For the example data, I used a series of movie scripts from the Marvel movie franchise.
+For the example data, I used a series of movie scripts from the Marvel movie franchise.c

 ## Setup and Using